-It’s okay to be careful, but most doctors will tell that Icy Hot is safe to use while breastfeeding.
+It’s okay to be careful, but most doctors will say that Icy is safe to use while breastfeeding.

 If the pain is not going away, you should talk to your doctor and probably do some tests.
 Maybe it’s not just regular back pain or joint pain.

-It could sometimes be more serious, but that can’t be solved with Icy Hot or other painkillers.
+It could sometimes be more serious, but that can’t be solved with these products or other painkillers.

 The pregnancy period and breastfeeding period are always stressful because you have to worry about everything that could have a negative effect on you or your baby.

-Thinking about whether can you take Theraflu when you’re sick, or can you rub a cooling gel on your body can be exhausting, but you have to look for answers before doing something you might regret later.
+Thinking about whether you can take Theraflu when you’re sick or can you rub a cooling gel on your body can be exhausting, but you have to look for answers before doing something you might regret later. hot pregnant

 Hi all, I am Sidney, an accountant, a hobbyist photographer, and a mother to two sweet girls who are my motivation.
 I love sharing the tips and tricks I gained all these years I’ve been a mother.
 I hope it will help you!